Thinking outside the lemonade stand

 Foreward

-The other day I was reminded of a story about two young entrepreneurs named Marty and Chris.
-They decided lemonade stands reminded them too much of archaic outdated business models that made average homogeneous products (Ok, this is my version of the story).
+The other day I was reminded of a story about Marty and Chris, two young entrepreneurs.
+They decided lemonade stands reminded them too much of archaic, outdated business models that made average homogeneous products (Ok, this is my version of the story).
 They did want to do something different from every other kid in the neighborhood.
 I mean, how much better can you make lemonade than Molly or Jimmy down the street?

 Story

-Each of the last two summers Chris and Marty ran a mildly profitable lemonade stand.
-The only problem was, each summer new stands were going up.
-The James twins now had a lemonade stand as did the Thompson kid.
+Chris and Marty ran a mildly profitable lemonade stand each of the last two summers.
+The only problem was, each summer, new stands were popping up.
+The James twins, as did the Thompson kid, now had a lemonade stand.
 In addition, the youths living three streets away sold pink and regular lemonade.
-Sure, they all lived in a populous neighborhood on one of the connecting streets between two main roads that brought many prospective clients by.
+The "market" was a populous neighborhood between two main roads that brought many prospective clients.

-Unfortunately, this summer’s business was slow.
+Unfortunately, this summer's business was slow.
 It was almost as if they became invisible to the drivers passing from Market St. to Oak Ave.
-Their pitcher of tart nectar quenched the thirst of a few save the police officer parked one block north of their plot.
-He emerged twice a day from his hiding spot — a canopy of pines and elms which stretched their arms towards the sun providing him shade and stealth.
+The pitcher of tart nectar quenched the thirst of passers-by, except for the police officer parked one block north of their plot.
+He emerged twice a day from his hiding spot — a canopy of pines and elms that stretched their arms towards the sun providing him shade and stealth.
 This gave Chris and Marty an idea.

 Afterward

 Everyday opportunities are hidden in plain sight all around us.
-Like being in the Matrix, the passing parade of humanity glides through life in a conscious coma of mediocrity.
-Only those who challenge the status quo and battle the enemy of average will have the veil of ordinary lifted.
+Like in The Matrix, the passing parade of humanity glides through life in a conscious coma of mediocrity.
+Only those who challenge the status quo and battle the enemy of the average will have the veil of ordinary lifted.

-When we step away from the masses our creativity gains strength, no longer drained by the kryptonite of the mundane, and we can see the opportunities to contribute in ways others haven’t.
-The greater our contribution to our community and marketplace the greater the rewards we reap.
+When we step away from the masses, our creativity gains strength, no longer drained by the kryptonite of the mundane.
+We see the opportunities to contribute in ways others haven't.
+The more significant our contribution to our community and marketplace, the greater the rewards we reap.
 We must continue to cast off restraints and free our creative minds.
 Then we will have the vision to see the opportunities that lie invisible to the crowd.